Automotive city: Origins

 While both arguments are nuanced, the basic principles behind each – advocacy of private transportation and advocacy of automobile production and consumption – informed the American automobile manufacturing boom of the early 1900s.
 By the late 1920s, the automobile industry was producing millions of cars each year, its surging growth due in part to the sociology of industrial phenomena related to Fordism.

 The creation of the automotive city may be due, in part, to an attack on old customs by the good roads movement, seeking to pave the way for the rapidly expanding automobile market—and to the triumph of individual liberties, associated with consumption and the free market, over restrictive governance of the built environment and its use.
 By the 1930s, the interaction of automotive industry interests, a vocal, growing, minority of city motorists and favourable political sentiment, worked together to reconstruct the city street as a reserved space for the automobile, delegitimising previous users (such as pedestrians) and forging the foundations for the first automotive cities.

 This transformative process could not have succeeded, were it not for the development, and deployment, of a system of symbols, codes and laws which would become the language of traffic signs, and infrastructure design.

-An automobile city is a type of city planned for the usage of cars and trucks.
-It has a much wider horizontal extent than the walking city, spread out across many miles.
-There is a vast increase in the amount of land devoted to parking, and a much lower density in population and jobs compared to older and more compact cities.

-History

-The advent of the automobile brought about enormous change to the designs of cities.
-The automobile city became the dominant form in the United States and Australia, and to a lesser extent, Canada, from the 1940s onward, as cars began to displace public transport and non-motorized modes of transportation.
-Land uses became split into zones, and the time to travel from place to place increased dramatically.
-Now, the majority of United States and Australian cities are part of the automobile-city tradition.

-Features

-The automobile city is a modern type of city that includes locations such as Houston, Phoenix, Perth, and Brisbane.
-Since people can commute from the suburbs to the inner city, the central city high-rise office block is a trait mainly specific to the automobile city.

-The city design has been criticized for leading to urban sprawl, decreased use of public transportation, increased air pollution due to the vast amounts of cars, and a decreased sense of place due to the ease of long-distance car travel.
-In cities with little planning to control the use of cars, such as Bangkok and Kuala Lampur in Asia, formerly high-density walking cities have been transformed into automobile cities due to lack of facilities, causing high numbers of transport deaths, especially amongst non-motorized mode users and motorcyclists.